 B. Intelligent Credit Scoring and Assessment: Dynamic Risk Evaluation

-This is where AI and ML truly shine, moving beyond static scores to dynamic risk evaluation:
+This is where AI/ML-Driven Credit Models such as credit risk modelling truly shine, moving beyond static scores to dynamic risk evaluation:

 This proactive assessment enables more informed and agile lending decisions.